 - Solar-heat control glazing adds energy efficiency.

-Light Shafts: Different light shafts provide different looks.
+Types of Light Shafts: Different light shafts provide different looks.
+Types of Light Shafts: Different light shafts provide different looks.

 - Flared light shafts are longer than the skylight at the base of the opening to take greater advantage of the sun's path across the sky.